lazymaster101/React-Movie-App/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This is a project through which I learned how to use a public movie API to fetch popular movies and search for movies.
+This is a project through which I learned how to use a public movie API called TMDB API to fetch popular movies and search for movies.
 I also learned how to use context providers in react to preserve state across the favorites and home web page instead of using props method.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>